mlscientist/GCIVR/README.md

 # GCIVR
-Implementation of Generalized Composite Incremental Variance Reduction
+Implementation of Generalized Composite Incremental Variance Reduction on PyTorch